Student Clubs & Organizations

 We are a student organization that aims to involve past, current, and future Murrow Cougs in the Murrow College through various recruitment and retention events.
 We are for students, by students.

 We are an interview-based club meaning to be an ambassador you must be interviewed and accepted.
-New ambassador interviews happen in the spring.
+New ambassador interviews happen in the spring and summer.
 If a student is interested in becoming an ambassador, we encourage them to attend Murrow Minutes and any other ambassador events.

 Faculty Advisor: Dan Petek (email@example.com)